 Signs And Symptoms Of Low Self-Esteem

-Social media places a tremendous pressure on many people to be perfect.
-It’s been linked to higher levels of anxiety, depression and loneliness.
+Social media places tremendous pressure on many people to be perfect.
+It’s been linked to higher levels of anxiety, depression, and loneliness.
 After all, everyone around them seems to be successful and happy.
 Arguably, those with self-esteem issues also struggle with mental health issues.
 A person with low self-esteem is a person who:

 - Is willing to put up with a great deal of abuse from others.
 They may even believe that they deserve it.